the-virtual-brain/tvb-root/scientific_library/tvb/rateML/rateML_python/README.md

 ﻿# TVB model generation using LEMS format
 This readme describes the usage of the code generation for models defined in LEMS based XML to TVB Python format.
-The LEMS format PR has been adopted and altered to match TVB model names.
+The LEMS format has been adopted and altered to match TVB model names.
-In LEMS2python.py the function "regTVB_templating('Model', '/path/to/modelfolder')" will start the code generation.
+In LEMS2python.py the function "regTVB_templating('Model', '/path/to/your/XMLmodels')" will start the code generation.
-It expects a [model].xml file to be present in the /path/to/modelfolder.
+It expects a [model].xml file to be present in the /path/to/your/XMLmodels folder.
 The generated file will be placed in tvb/simulator/models and __init__.py will be updated with model references in case of a new model being added.
 In case of model updation the reference will not be updated.
 The produced filename is a lower cased [model].py which contains a class named [model].

     .. moduleauthor:: Michiel.
 A. van der Vlag <m.van.der.vlag@fz-juelich.de>

-# Files
+# Files in ~/rateML_python/
-* dsl/LEMS2pyton.py 				: python script for initiating model code generation
+* LEMS2pyton.py 			    : python script for initiating model code generation
-* dsl/NeuroML/XMLmodels				: directory containing new XML model files.
+* /XMLmodels        			: folder containing new XML model files.
 Contains 5 example XMLs.
-* dsl/tmpl8_regTVB.py				: Mako template converting XML to python
+* ../tvb/simulator/models       : TVB default model folder for generated results
-* dsl/NeuroML/lems                  : modified pyLEMS library tuned for TVB
+* tmpl8_regTVB.py   			: Mako template converting XML to python
-* dsl/NeuroML/lems/component.py     : maintains constants and exposures
+* lems                          : modified pyLEMS library tuned for TVB
-* dsl/NeuroML/lems/dynamics.py      : maintains all dynamic attributes
+* lems/component.py             : maintains constants and exposures
-* dsl/NeuroML/lems/LEMS.py          : LEMS XML file parser
+* lems/dynamics.py              : maintains all dynamic attributes
-* dsl/NeuroML/lems/expr.py          : expression parser
+* lems/LEMS.py                  : LEMS XML file parser
-* tvb/simulator/models           	: TVB default model directory for generated results
+* lems/expr.py                  : expression parser

 # Prerequisites
 Mako templating